Overcoming Bias in Voting

 In this “futures market” of politics, diverse candidates are at a sharp disadvantage.
 In my research, I’ve found that Americans see hypothetical White male candidates as more electable than equally qualified Black women, White women and, to a lesser degree, Black men.
 The perceived electability gap is especially severe for women of color.
 Studies I’ve conducted show that Black women are viewed as much less competitive than either White women or Black men.
 Compared to a White man with the same education and experience in elected office, a Black woman is nearly a third less likely to be considered “very electable.”

 The term “electable” has long been part of the American political lexicon, and the buzz around electability has only grown louder as political polarization has increased.
 This poses a problem for women and people of color seeking to enter politics, because electability is a biased concept.
-For one of my studies, in 2019 the MIT Political Experiments Research Labsurveyed a nationally representative sample of nearly 2,000 Americans.
+For one of my studies, in 2019 the MIT Political Experiments Research Lab surveyed a nationally representative sample of nearly 2,000 Americans.

 Most respondents said that large percentages of other Americans would not be willing to vote for a female or Black presidential candidate.
 On average, they guessed that 47% of Americans would not vote for a woman presidential candidate and 42% would not vote for a Black presidential candidate.
 Yet public opinion research suggests that only 5% to 15% of Americans might refuse to vote for a presidential candidate based on race or gender.